ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 onUpdated: ({ form }) => void
 ```

-When you just want to ensure that the form is validated and do something extra afterwards, like showing a toast notification, `onUpdated` is the easiest way.
+If you just want to ensure that the form is validated and do something extra afterwards, like showing a toast notification, `onUpdated` is the easiest way.

 The `form` parameter contains the validation result, and should be considered read-only here, since the stores have updated at this point.